by Bill Lewis II

 There are two issues causing legitimate concern within the police K9 community regarding the reasonable amount of time a police dog is justified to be on a bite prior to its release and the amount of time the dog remains on the bite after the handler has given the dog its first command to release.
 It is often said “time is on your side” but in the case of a dog bite, that is not necessarily the case.

 I could condense this article into one short sentence and offer it as a policy recommendation; When the use of force is no longer necessary, a handler should remove his/her police dog from a bite on a suspect as quickly as possible once the suspect is secured or under control and it is safe to do so.
 However, some of you might want a little more explanation and your administration might request further justification in support of this recommendation.

-A case that is generating much concern is “Hartsell v.
+A case that is generating much concern [in 2020] is “Hartsell v.
 County of San Diego” based on a recent decision by the U.S. Court of Appeals for the Ninth Circuit, filed on April 21, 2020.
 Basically, in this case, the deployment of the police dog was found to be reasonable, but the time the dog was on the bite was determined to be unreasonable.

 One of the dangers often encountered when we read case decisions is lack of clarity or consensus as to the actual lessons to be learned and their applicability to your K9 program.
 Your interpretation may certainly differ from mine.
 It is essential that your team (and agency) reach consensus and apply the lessons learned equally.